mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-02-13-short-guide.md

 If I missed anything or you're looking for additional pointers leave a comment below or [tweet me](https://twitter.com/mmistakes).

-{% figure caption:"View more of my Paper by 53 video tutorials on [YouTube](https://www.youtube.com/user/anotherjpeg) or [learn how I use Paper](/mastering-paper/)." %}
+{% figure caption:"View more of my Paper for iOS video tutorials on [YouTube](https://www.youtube.com/user/anotherjpeg) or [learn how I use Paper](/mastering-paper/)." %}
 {% youtube videoseries?list=PLaLqP2ipMLc6UugVLyTwWTiFtmmZzj7ao&amp; %}
 {% endfigure %}